-With the 2022 Stack Overflow Developer Survey showing that over 10% of programmers have taken a coding bootcamp, it’s clear to say they’re increasingly commonplace.
+With the 2023 Stack Overflow Developer Survey showing that almost 10% of programmers have taken a coding bootcamp, it’s clear to say they’re increasingly commonplace.

 The decision whether to attend one of these can be overwhelming.
 Before making the time and financial commitment, you want to know if it’s the right decision for you.

 That’s where we come in—we’ll go into how to determine if a coding bootcamp is worth investing in, as well as what to look for in a program, what types of bootcamps are out there, and more.

 Simply use the clickable menu to jump directly to that section.